 Animals and the Environment

 Why is UniGuide all about eco-friendly and vegan living?
 The way I see things, it’s like taking care of children.
-Show me a culture anywhere in the world (leaving out, of course, the small segments of corrupt wack jobs, like weird cults, nihilists, perverts, and sociopaths who use children in warfare), and I’ll show you a culture that cares about its children.
+Show me a culture anywhere in the world, and I’ll show you a culture that cares about its children (leaving out, of course, the outliers of corrupt wack jobs, cults, nihilists, perverts, and sociopaths who use children in warfare or as pawns.)

 I’m of the opinion that although human beings are the dominant species on the planet (mainly because of our ability to destroy everything), we have a responsibility to other species and their habitats in the same way that we have a responsibility to care for children.
 Not just our own children, but all children.

 In today’s world, we shouldn’t be exploiting one to protect the other.
 We no longer have to exploit animals to feed and clothe humans.
 Places where it’s still happening are behind the times.
-And with so many of our fellow species going extinct, and so many natural ecosystems, like coral reefs, collapsing – because of the actions of adult humans – we need to think of better ways of living.
+And with so many of our fellow species going extinct, and so many natural ecosystems, like coral reefs, collapsing – because of the actions of adult humans – we need to consumer and live differently – NOW.

 The times of raping and pillaging the Earth are over.
-We are now in the technology innovation age.
+We are now in the technology innovation age, so we have no excuse for not doing better.
+We have what we need to succeed!

 We should be innovating and no longer exploiting and destroying.
 We humans have to stop killing the other species with whom we share this planet and quadruple our efforts to keep them alive and healthy.
 Eating meat, wearing animal skin, and dumping plastic into the ocean is not the way to do that.
 And it’s not healthy for us or our kids either.